wwaddingham/homepage/_posts/2020-10-14-recruitment-update.md

 #Recruitment update

-**The ESTIMATE Study is up and running at UCLH**.
+**The ESTIMATE Study is up and running at UCLH, London**.

+This multi-centre study is running in collaboration with Erasmus Medical Centre, Rotterdam.

-We are including patients at risk of gastric cancer with atrophic gastritis and gastric intestinal metaplasia.
+We are including patients at risk of gastric cancer with **atrophic gastritis** and **gastric intestinal metaplasia**.

 We aim to show that targeted biopsies, using endoscopic image enhancement, offers a more accurate and reliable approach to staging the pre-malignant stomach.
 We believe endosocpic staging is the future for gastric cancer risk prediction.